VIDEO AND AUDIO EDITING

 Pre-roll editing: This feature controls the operation of both VCRs when executing your edits.
 It runs the original tape and the tape to be edited for several seconds before the pre-programmed edit starting points arrive.
 During the pre-roll routine the two VCRS are fully controlled and automatically synchronized during operation.
 Up to eight desired scenes can memorized and pre-rolled automatically.
 The set up and operation is the same as with assemble editing except when EDIT START is pressed both machines will roll back their tapes for five seconds and then go into pause.
 Next they will start running the tape forward at normal speed.
 When the pre-programmed edit points arrive the slave will switch to record and the editing will begin.
 When the ending point arrives the recording will cease and the machines will do one of two things.
 If no more edits are programmed the master will go into pause two seconds after the edit has ended.
 The slave will run for two seconds and then back up to the ending edit point and go into pause.
 If more than one edit is memorized the master will continue on and find the next edit and repeat the process, and so on.
 During editing the master will rewind, scan and play back until it locates the next edit point.
 After all the scenes have been edited the player and recorder will each run for two seconds and then go into pause mode.
 The edits can be memorized in any order.
 Audio is recorded along with the video.
 Only Beta VCRs that have a Control-T jack and the assemble edit feature can do this.
 Source material comes from the master VCR.
 This is the ultimate method for making seamless edits.
 To see if it has this capability check this VCRs features list.

-Controller editing: This uses a stand alone device called an editor to control one or two Beta VCRs.
-Editors can be pre-programmed to perform a multitude of assignments.
+Controlled editing: This uses a stand alone device called an editor to control two Beta VCRs during a dubbing session.
+These special devices can be pre-programmed to perform a multitude of assignments.
 Almost all of the above techniques are available, depending on the editor and the machines used.
 To check out the editors click here.

-To see an interactive table that lists all the VCRs that have a switch for initiating an active editing mode click here.
+To see an interactive table that lists all the VCRs that have a switch for initiating the active editing mode click here.

 ©Misterßetamax